tanb/TBSSHConnection/README.md

 ## Notification
 ### TBSSHExitWithErrorNotification
-This notification was sent if an instance of TBSSHConnection got a situation that ssh exit with status code 255.
+This notification is posted if an instance of TBSSHConnection got a situation that ssh exit with status code 255.
 ```objective-c
 - (void)applicationDidFinishLaunching:(NSNotification *)aNotification
 {